-Stove-Top Creamy Rice Pudding with a touch of vanilla and cinnamon, a classic dessert that reminds me of childhood.
+Traditional Stove Top Creamy Rice Pudding with a touch of vanilla and cinnamon, a classic dessert that reminds me of childhood.
 Super easy and quick to make, this pudding is a great comforting recipe for little and big ones.
 It uses a few simple ingredients, and it's incredibly tasty.

 - 1/2 cup pudding or risotto rice (Arborio rice)

 - 2 cups full-fat milk

 - 1 tsp vanilla extract

 Add the rice and water to a pan and cook on a low to medium heat until all the water is absorbed.

 Gradually add the milk, one ladleful at a time, and stir continuously until all the milk is used up, and the rice is cooked through.
 Make sure there is still a bit of liquid left, see the 3rd photo in the collage.